elb98rm/postcode-tools/docs/main/objects.md

 This is the main postcode object, and is the main object you probably want to interact with.
 It implements `NSPLTrait`.

+## PostcodeDistanceCalculator

+This offers functionality to compare two postcodes and give an approxmate distance between them.

 ## NSPLTrait

 This object models data from the National Statistics Postcode Lookup UK CSV.